ietf-wg-cellar/ebml-specification/specification.markdown

 Element Data Type:   Unsigned Integer

     Endianness:     Big-endian
-    Length:         A Unsigned Integer Element MUST be no greater than 8 octets in length.
+    Length:         A Unsigned Integer Element MUST declare a length that is no greater than 8 octets.
 An Unsigned Integer Element with a zero-octet length represents an integer value of zero.
     Definition:     An Unsigned Integer stores an integer (meaning that it can be written without a fractional component) which may be positive or zero.
 Because EBML limits